 The versatility of our platform is highlighted by the multiple programs and multiple formats of the product candidates in our pipeline.
-In preclinical studies with multiple TRuC-T cell product candidates, we have shown better anti-tumor activity, longer persistence and lower cytokine release compared to CAR-T cells we have engineered to bear the same tumor antigen binding domains as our product candidates.
+In preclinical studies with multiple TRuC-T cell product candidates, we have shown better anti-tumor activity, longer persistence and lower cytokine release compared to existing CAR-T cell therapies bearing the same tumor antigen binding domains.
 We have generated a broad pipeline with assets that address both solid tumors and hematological malignancies.
 Our product candidates are listed in the figure below.

-NSCLC: Non-small cell lung cancer, MPM: malignant pleural mesothelioma, aALL: adult acute lymphoblastic leukemia, DLBCL: diffuse large 8-cell lymphoma, FL: follicular lymphoma
+NSCLC: Non-small cell lung cancer, MPM: malignant pleural mesothelioma, aALL: adult acute lymphoblastic leukemia, DLBCL: diffuse large B-cell lymphoma, FL: folicular lymphoma